aq-amani/music-theory/README.md

 ```bash
 python -u music_theory_lab.py --note C --octave 4
 ```
+:information_source: Use the `--midi` option with all the following commands for an instrumental midi sound
 #### :musical_keyboard: Play a specific scale with a specific root note
 Example: C Major scale at 4th octave
 ```bash